-Our Baseline View scenario is set to achieve Net Zero, including interim targets and devolved government policies, and is set towards the low end of the Net Zero compliant scenario range.
+Our Baseline View scenario is set to achieve Net Zero, including interim targets and devolved government policies, and tracks marginally above the low end of the Net Zero compliant scenario range due to Scottish Government targets.
 This means we have a high confidence that LCT uptakes will be at least this level to achieve Net Zero.